-Hundreds of entrepreneurial doctors who are part of NHS England’s Clinical Entrepreneurs Programme will benefit from a new partnership struck by the Royal Society of Medicine and NHS England.
+Hundreds of entrepreneurial doctors who are part of NHS England’s Clinical Entrepreneur Programme will benefit from a new partnership struck by the Royal Society of Medicine and NHS England.

 Announced at the NHS Health and Care Innovation Expo held in Manchester in September, the new partnership was marked by Professor Tony Young, National Clinical Lead for Innovation for NHS England (left), Helen Gordon, RSM Chief Executive and Sir Bruce Keogh, NHS England Medical Director.

-The Clinical Entrepreneurs Programme has been co-designed by NHS England and Health Education England to offer opportunities for doctors and other health professionals to develop their entrepreneurial aspirations.
+The Clinical Entrepreneur Programme has been co-designed by NHS England and Health Education England to offer opportunities for doctors and other health professionals to develop their entrepreneurial aspirations.

 The recruitment of junior doctors to the programme started in August 2016, with 104 clinical entrepreneurs making up the first intake.
 Since then a new intake of over 100 junior doctors has been confirmed.

 RSM Development Director Paul Summerfield, who leads the RSM’s medical innovations programme, said: “I am delighted that our links with the NHS have led to this special partnership.
 The Society is very excited about this opportunity to collaborate and we look forward to supporting these talented and ambitious NHS clinical entrepreneurs.”